Vienna Capitals

-The Vienna Capitals are an Austrian professional ice hockey club that participate in the ICE Hockey League.
-Founded in 2001, the Capitals play their home games in Vienna, Austria, at Erste Bank Arena.
+The Vienna Capitals are an Austrian professional ice hockey team that participate in the ICE Hockey League.
+Founded in 2001, the Capitals play their home games in Vienna, Austria, at Steffl Arena.
 In the 2004–05 season, the Capitals claimed their first Austrian Championship in defeating EC KAC.

 History

 The Vienna Capitals were founded in 2001, after the disbandment of Wiener EV in 2000, to continue the legacy of ice hockey which has been present in the federal capital since 1914.
 They began competition in the EBEL in the 2001–02 season, under coach Kurt Harand.
 With good performances, they established themselves in mid-table and finished the end of the regular season in fourth place.
 In the quarterfinals, the Capitals swept the Graz 99ers 4: 0 before losing in a sweep to EHC Linz in the semifinals.

 In their fourth year of competition, with Jim Boni now the head coach after the disappointment of the previous seasons and a revised squad, the Capitals claimed their first Austrian title in the 2003–04 season.
 Behind the acquisition of goaltender Frédéric Chabot, the team managed to form a tight-knit unit and ended the regular season top of the league with eight points ahead of the runner-up, The EC KAC.
 In the semifinals, the Capitals defeated EC VSV in four games and met EC KAC in the final.
 The first six games of the final series were won by the respective away team, before Vienna won the seventh game 6-2 for their first league title in their history, and the first Viennese club to win in 43 years.

 In the following seasons, the Capitals made repeat semi-finals appearances; however, in more recent years the Capitals would suffer from a lack of developing prospects compared to other Bundesliga teams.
-This was due to the fact that Vienna did not offer a consistent training facility, and team affiliate EHC Vienna ceasing its partnership.
+This was because Vienna did not offer a consistent training facility, and team affiliate EHC Vienna ceasing its partnership.
 Beginning in the 2007–08 season, the league enforced a scheme that allowed each EBEL team the commitment of only five transfer card players; as a substitute, the so-called points rule was introduced.
 With the Capitals handcuffed by the lack of available talent Capitals president Hans Schmid tried abolishing the points rule in order to freely acquire players in the future.
 This sparked heated discussions among the clubs, where it was argued according to the EU labor rules that every hockey player should be allowed free choice of employment, of which any regulations would be illegal.

 In preparation for the 2011–12 season, the Capitals competed in the 2011 European Trophy for the first time in franchise history.
 They would win just 1 game out of 8 to finish last in their division.